 Hello and welcome!
 I’m Naomi (nay-o-me).
-I’m a copy editor by day, but am also a writer, bookstagrammer, forest spirit, botanical perfumer, amateur herbalist, and moon phase follower.
-I love waffles… and to talk about natural beauty and skin care, wellness, and books.
-Lots and lots of books.
+I’m an author, bookstagrammer, forest spirit, botanical perfumer, and moon phase follower.
+I love waffles… and talking about books, wellness, and cats.

 In 2017 I created Unicorn Crate, a YA fantasy book box that I ran for 3 years.
 While I’m no longer producing subscription boxes, I am very much still immersed in the world of YA fantasy.

 Natural ingredients have always been of importance to me, but I really hadn’t researched in depth or started making major changes in the products I use until early 2013.
 At that time I was researching natural beauty content for a wedding magazine I had started up.
 I began the journey of trying out dozens of brands who claimed to be all natural, organic, vegan, or all of the above … many of them I fell in love with, and some of them not so much.
 What I did know was that my life as I knew it had changed.
 After researching product ingredients, I would never look at makeup, or my skin and hair care items the same way ever again.